emqx/emqx-docs/en_US/rule/backend_cassandra.md

 ![image](./assets/rule-engine/cass_rule_overview_0.png)

+## Test the Rule

-We have finished, testing the rule by sending an MQTT message to emqx:
+We have finished, test the rule by sending an MQTT message to EMQX:

 ```bash
 > Topic: "t/cass"